mps-youtube/yewtube/README.rst

 ~~~~~~~~~

 You can enter an artist/song name to search whenever the program is expecting
 text input.
-Searches must be prefixed with a . (dot) character.
+Searches must be prefixed with either a . or / character.

 Enter ``n`` or ``p`` to go to the next / previous page of results